ROCm/og/README.md

-OpenMP GCC (currently og11)
+OpenMP GCC (currently og12)
 ===========================

 This is README.md for https://github.com/ROCM-Developer-Tools/og.

 This is the base repository for the development of OpenMP in GCC.

-The last build is ??.
-Currently OG11 11.0-0 is under development.
+The last build is the code sourcery preview dated 2022.9-05 Currently OG12 12.0-0 is under development.

 Attention Users!
 Please use this repository for [issues](https://github.com/ROCm-Developer-Tools/og/issues).